 In today’s retail industry, change is the new normal.
-There are three key factors driving this change including: dramatically changing customer preferences, a major shift towards omnichannel purchases, and an increasing need for retailers to respond quicker to shifting preferences and buying behaviors with more efficient sourcing, transportation and fulfillment.
+Three key factors are driving this change: dramatically changing customer preferences, a significant shift towards omnichannel purchases, and an increasing need for retailers to respond quickly to shifting priorities and buying behaviors with more efficient sourcing, transportation, and fulfillment.

 - Logan Vadivelu – Global Lead Industry Solutions – Retail at Google

 - Vikram Murthi – VP Industry Strategy at o9 Solutions